urbit/docs/reference/hoon-expressions/rune/bar.md

 ##### Discussion

 `|$` is a restricted form of `|*`.
-The use of `|$` over `|*` is one of style, as either could be used to make wet gates that produce structures.
-The buc in `|$` is a hint that `|$` is closely related to buc runes, and thus `|$` should be used to make wet gates that produce structures, while `|*` should be used for any other sort of wet gate.
+The use of `|$` over `|*` is one of style, as either could be used to make wet gates that produce mold builders.
+The buc in `|$` is a hint that `|$` is closely related to buc runes, and thus `|$` should be used to make wet gates that produce mold builders, while `|*` should be used for any other sort of wet gate.
 Thus, the second argument of `|$` is frequently a buc rune.
 For further discussion of wet gates, see the entry for [`|*`](#bartar).